mattkeys/Google-Pagespeed-Insights/readme.txt

 = Configuration =

-An extended version of the folliowing instructions as well as other documentation are included in the "documentation" folder of this plugin.
+An extended version of the following instructions as well as other documentation are included in the "documentation" folder of this plugin.

 Google Pagespeed Insights requires a Google API Key.
 Keys are free and can be obtained from Google.
 In order to get a key, you will need a Google account such as a GMail account.
 If you do not already have a Google account you can create one here: https://accounts.google.com/SignUp.